Our Community Impact

 Summer Transportation Institute

-Every summer, Volpe and the Federal Highway Administration host a group of over 50 high school students who are part of the Summer Transportation Institute programs at Merrimack College and the University of Massachusetts in Amherst and Boston.
+Every summer, the Volpe Center and the Federal Highway Administration host a group of over 50 high school students who are part of the Summer Transportation Institute programs at Merrimack College and the University of Massachusetts in Amherst and Boston.

 The program helps address the need for a diverse workforce in the 21st century by helping students become more aware and take advantage of opportunities that exist within the transportation industry.